 \section{Large-$N$ approximation of SU($N$) Heisenberg model}

-The SU($N$) Hubbard model at the $1/N$ filling (or equivalently with one particle per site) can be reduced to the Heisenberg model of SU($N$) spins in the strong-coupling limit up to the second order.
+The SU($N$) Hubbard model at $1/N$ filling (or equivalently with one particle per site) can be reduced to the Heisenberg model of SU($N$) spins in the strong-coupling limit up to second order.
 The effective spin with an internal SU($N$) symmetry is naturally introduced at each lattice site and can be expressed with the $N$-flavor Abrikosov fermions as ${S_{\alpha\beta}(\bm{r})=f_{\bm{r}\alpha}^{\dagger}f_{\bm{r}\beta}}$ where ${\alpha, \beta = 1, \ldots, N}$.
 This fundamental representation is accompanied by a local constraint on the fermions ${f_{\bm{r}\alpha}^{\dagger}f_{\bm{r}\alpha} = 1}$ to reduce the enlarged Hilbert space.
 Note that a summation over repeated flavor indices is supposed hereafter unless otherwise specified.
-We consider such an SU($N$) Heisenberg model on the honeycomb lattice
+We consider such an SU($N$) Heisenberg model on the honeycomb lattice,

-where both the nearest-neighbor and next nearest-neighbor exchange interactions $J_{1,2}$ are antiferromagnetic.
+where both the nearest-neighbor and next-nearest-neighbor exchange interactions $J_{1,2}$ are antiferromagnetic.
 It is apparent that in the ${J_2/J_1 \rightarrow \infty}$ limit, this model is equivalent to two decoupled SU($N$) Heisenberg models on triangular sublattices that have been studied in our previous work and others~\cite{PhysRevResearch.3.023138,Keselman_2020,Keselman_2020b,jin2021unified}.
-Here we still employ the large-$N$ saddle point approximation to explore the nature in the moderate $J_2/J_1$ regime for different SU($N$) spins.
+Here we still employ the large-$N$ saddle-point approximation to explore the nature in the moderate $J_2/J_1$ regime for different SU($N$) spins.
 Distinct from a perturbative expansion in the size of the interactions, this method has the advantages of preserving the spin symmetry and controlling systematic error by the higher-order correction in $1/N$~\cite{Auerbach1994,PhysRevB.84.174441}.
-The partition function of the spin Hamiltonian Eq.~\eqref{Eq:SpinH} can be expressed in the form of imaginary-time functional integral,
+The partition function of the spin Hamiltonian in Eq.~\eqref{Eq:SpinH} can be expressed in the form of an imaginary-time functional integral:

 The action is given as